HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 The most common structure is the relationship between `website`, `potentialAction`, and `SearchAction` schema (accounting for 6.15% of structures).
 Collectively, this relationship enables the use of a '<a hreflang="en" href="https://developers.google.com/search/docs/advanced/structured-data/sitelinks-searchbox">Sitelinks Search Box</a>' in Google's search results.

 Perhaps most interestingly, the next most popular structure (4.85% of relationships) defines _no_ relationships.
-These pages output only the simplest types of structured data; defining individual, isolated entities and their properties.
+These pages output only the simplest types of structured data, defining individual, isolated entities and their properties.

 The next most popular structure (4.69% of relationships) introduces the `@graph` property (in conjunction with describing a `website`).
-The `@graph` property doesn't is not an entity in its own right, but can be used in JSON-LD to 'contain' and group relationships between entities.
+The `@graph` property doesn't is not an entity in its own right but can be used in JSON-LD to 'contain' and group relationships between entities.

 As we explore further relationships, we can see various descriptions of content and organizational relationships, such as `WebPage > isPartOf > WebSite` (3.81% of relationships), `Organization > logo > ImageObject` (3.03% of relationships), and `WebSite > publisher > Organization` (2.09% of relationships).